rajeshmajumdar/petOS/README.md

 This live repo contains the code of my petOS.
 I don't intend to make this OS anything useful, the whole intention behind this project is to learn OS Development.

 As I keep on learning, I will keep updating the README page with necessary code.
+I am also keeping track of the dev logs, refer to dev-log for more detailed learning process.

 ### Tools
 - [NASM](https://nasm.us)